CS102-Classroom-Notes-and-Assignments/lesson-1/README.md

 ```
 git checkout -b helloBranch
 ```
-Copy your hello.c file into the directory and add and commit it with:
+Copy your hello.c file into the directory and add and commit it with the commands shown bellow.
+Git status helps you see what files have been added, committed or pushed to origin.
 ```
 git add hello.c
+git status
 git commit -m "first commit"
+git status
 ```
 Now push your branch to github:
 ```